fgimian/pyremedy/README.md

 ### Operating System Support ###

-I'm proud to say that PyRemedy fully supports 64-bit Python running on Linux systems along with 32-bit Python.
-Windows is not currently supported although support is planned.
+I'm proud to say that PyRemedy fully and exclusively supports 64-bit Python running on Linux systems.

 ### Python ###